-I’m still shocked that such a high performace and powerful unit was this easy to configure and get running.
+I’m still shocked that such a high performance and powerful unit was this easy to configure and get running.
 I’ve had it running for 24 hours now and have had no problems.
-This DESTROYS my old storage configuration in performance, thankfully I can keep my old setup for a vDp (VMWare Data Protection) instance.
+This DESTROYS my old storage configuration in performance, thankfully I can keep my old setup for a vDP (VMWare Data Protection) instance.

 I’ve attached some pics below.
 I have to apologize for how ghetto the images/setup is.
 Keep in mind this is a test demo environment for showcasing the technologies and their capabilities.